School-based drug prevention: What works?

 In the case of a school-based prevention programs, “evidence-based” typically means that the benefits of the program have been tested in a research study.
 For example, the Climate Schools Alcohol and Cannabis module is an evidence-based prevention program, because it has been tested and shown to have benefits in a randomised controlled trial.
 A randomised controlled trial is a study in which roughly half of the participants are randomly allocated to receive the program being tested (in this case, Climate Schools), and the others are randomly allocated to receive a comparison program (in this case, standard drug education for NSW schools).
 By randomly allocating participants and comparing different approaches, this type of study design provides strong evidence.
 In this example we can say that Climate Schools is an evidence-based program because students who received the program drank less and used cannabis less over the follow-up period compared to students who received standard drug education.

 The evidence-base for resources is important, as this helps us to judge how reliable and effective the resource is.
 To help you evaluate the resources listed on the Positive Choices portal, we provide information about who developed the resources (under "Developers"), and the evidence that supports the resource (under "Evidence Base").
 We also provide an “Evidence Rating” as a shortcut to help users assess the strength of the evidence supporting each resource.

 How do I choose which drug education resources to use?

-In selecting a resource or prevention program to use in your classroom, it is useful to consider the following:
+In selecting a resource or prevention program to use in your classroom, it is useful to consider whether the resource:

 - Is culturally appropriate for the class

 - Fits well within the Australian Curriculum

-- Is the information fact-based and accurate?
+- Is fact-based and accurate.
 Does the information come from a reliable source?